Automatic License Provisioning for Redgate Apps

 How to set up ALP

-3. Name the provisioning rule and select the product to provision.
+3. Enter a name for the provisioning rule and select the product to provision.
 Note that the name of the rule will be surfaced to other organization admins.

 4. Choose whether to include all licenses for the selected product or to choose specific ones.
 Note that choosing "Any" here will opt-in all currently available licenses, but licenses that become available later (e.g. from a new purchase) will have to be manually opted-in.